home-assistant/home-assistant.io/source/_integrations/filesize.markdown

 ha_domain: filesize
 ---

-The `filesize` sensor is for displaying the size in MB of a file.
+The `filesize` sensor is for displaying the size of a file.

 <div class='note'>